Tomchenshi/MSDformer/README.md

 # MSDformer
-The pytorch code of hyperspectral image super-resolution MSDformer
+The pytorch code of hyperspectral image super-resolution method MSDformer